Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 ### Checksum verification
 <div markdown="1">
 All files uploaded to our releases have a sha256 checksum automatically generated.
-This can be copied from our github releases page (link can be found above).
+This can be copied from our [GitHub releases page](https://github.com/Sigil-Ebook/Sigil/releases/latest).
 This can be used to let you know if you have a bad download or if a file has been tampered with.
 </div>
 {: .notice--info}